- What is the Canadian Partnership Against Cancer?

 - How can I contact the Canadian Partnership Against Cancer?

 Cancer control involves the entire population.
 It is not limited to those who have been diagnosed with cancer and are being treated within the cancer-care system.
-Rather, cancer control spans prevention, screening and early detection, clinical and patient-centred care, cancer guidelines, research and surveillance (the gathering and analysis of data related to cancer).
+Rather, cancer control spans prevention, screening and early detection, clinical and patient-centred care, cancer guidelines, research and surveillance (the gathering and analysis of data related to cancer), survivorship, palliative and end-of-life care.

 Against the backdrop of Canada’s federated health model, where provinces and territories are responsible for planning and delivering cancer care, the significant burden of cancer means that it is too complex for any one organization or jurisdiction to tackle alone.
 Since 2002, the World Health Organization has been urging countries to develop national cancer control programs as the best means for reducing the incidence and impact of cancer and improving the quality of life for those with the disease.